-In this course, students have the opportunity to investigate the structure of the human body through independent exploration of texts and computer-based models of human anatomy.
-Students will be evaluated for their understanding of each anatomical system through written tests, lab practicals, and oral exams.
-This self-directed course is only for students who need human anatomy as a prerequisite for professional schools.
+In this course, students have the opportunity to investigate the structure of the human body through exploration of texts and models of human anatomy.
+Students will be evaluated for their understanding of each anatomical system through written tests and laboratory practicals.
 Prerequisite: BIOL 220 and BIOL 220L.
-Permission of instructor is required.
 Offered Term 1.